-The Coming Back to Cornwall series has been published in its entirety in 2018.
-The three books trace the story of friends Alice and Julie who decide to return to the town where they spent a teenage summer, escaping failed relationships and boring jobs, in the hope they can make a real life in Cornwall.
-At the back of Alice’s mind is the thought of Sam, who she fell in love with aged eighteen and who she has never really forgotten.
+The Coming Back to Cornwall series follows the story of friends Alice and Julie who decide to return to the seaside town where they spent a teenage summer, in the hope they can make a real life in Cornwall.
+At the back of Alice’s mind is the thought of Sam, who she fell in love with aged eighteen, and who she has never really forgotten.

 Book One: A Second Chance Summer

 Is it possible to relive the best time of your life?
 As they approach their thirties, Alice and Julie are about to find out.

 Two friends decide to throw caution to the wind; coming back to Cornwall, where they spent a long, happy summer ten years before.
 As they return to the same small flat in the centre of town, and seasonal jobs at the Sail Loft Hotel, Alice harbours hopes of finding Sam, the love of her life, while Julie is determined to enjoy the freedom she’s been missing.